CLRN Network Projects and Process

-Status: We held a scoping symposium on this project in April 2018 at UCL; and a Framework Document was published in October 2018.
-We are currently working with authors on draft chapters for the report, to be discussed at our mid-project symposium in January 2021.
-The final report will be published later in 2021.
+Status: We held a scoping symposium on this project in April 2018 at UCL; a Framework Document was published in October 2018; and we discussed drafts of the report at our scrutiny symposium in January 2021.
+We are currently working with authors to finalize chapters for the report.
+The final report is expected to be published in Spring 2024.

 CLRNN 3: Consent and Deception

 Report Published in 2023